 I founded the Amsterdam Cooperation Lab in 2015.
-At this site you can find out more about the many research projects I am involved with by checking out the profiles of the members of the lab.
+The ACL website will provide you information about many research projects we are currently working on.
 Most recently, I have been involved with several projects that address the following questions:

 - How do people think about their interdependence with others?

 - What types of interdependence do people frequently experience on a daily basis?

 - How do people cooperate to obtain indirect benefits in a social network?

 - Why do people cooperate more with in-group, compared to out-group, members?

 - Why and how does cooperation vary across societies?

 - Gerpott, F. H., Balliet, D., Columbus, S., Molho, C., & De Vries, R. E. (2018).
 How Do People Think About Interdependence?
 A Multidimensional Model of Subjective Outcome Interdependence.
 Journal of Personality and Social Psychology, 115, 716-742.